 How Conforming Loans Work

-Mortgage loan guidelines exist to prevent lenders from lending money to borrowers who can’t afford their loan payments.
+Mortgage loan guidelines – such as having a minimum credit score or maximum debt-to-income ratio (DTI) as a prerequisite for loan approval – exist to prevent lenders from lending money to borrowers who can’t afford their loan payments.
 They help protect a borrower from taking on more debt than they can manage, and they also protect the lender from taking on too much risk.

-The conventional loan borrowing guidelines are made by the government-sponsored enterprises Fannie Mae and Freddie Mac.
-They buy loans from lenders that meet these guidelines, serving as an investor in the mortgage market.
-This gives lenders a constant flow of money, so lenders can continue lending.
-However, Fannie Mae and Freddie Mac only buy conforming loans.
+For most non-government-backed loans (also known as conventional loans), borrowing guidelines are made by the GSEs.
+The GSEs, Fannie Mae and Freddie Mac, buy loans from lenders that meet these guidelines, serving as investors in the mortgage market.
+This gives lenders a constant flow of money so lenders can continue lending.
+Loans that meet the requirements to be purchased by Fannie Mae and Freddie Mac are called conforming loans.

-For a conventional loan to be considered a conforming loan, the loan amount must be lower than the limit set by the Federal Housing Finance Agency (FHFA).
+For a conventional loan to be considered a conforming loan, the loan amount must be lower than the limit set by the FHFA.